Curtains

 I was raised in it.

 Suddenly it dawns (to use another celestial expression) that their light shines on everyone – the same stars, the same truths, regardless of perceived reflection, a person’s locale, even false perceptions, created by the shuttered nature of anyone’s mind.
-Suddenly it’s most fitting the magi were astronomers.
+Suddenly it’s most fitting that the magi were astronomers.

 I am a much less fearful person now.